VELD-Dev/Enhanced-Monsters/README.md

 - Configurable mobs minimum and maximum values, mass, wether it can be sold or not, and mob's rank.
 - `[WIP]` - Nutcrackers have a chance to drop their shotgun when they die.
 - `[WIP]` - Masked mimics drop their mask when they die.
-- `[WIP]` - See and hear what's happening inside the facility from the door's windows.

 I must still think about more features in fact.